NaNaRRR/ETHBalanceReader/README.md

-# Read ETH balanca from any wallet
+# Read ETH balance from any wallet